Shalini24Kanna/Packaging-Workshop/README.md

 1. Reconstitution:

-   o	Known-good dies are placed on a temporary carrier.
+   -	Known-good dies are placed on a temporary carrier.

-   o	A mold compound encapsulates them to form a reconstituted wafer.
+   -	A mold compound encapsulates them to form a reconstituted wafer.

-   o	The carrier is removed, revealing a planar structure for processing.
+   -	The carrier is removed, revealing a planar structure for processing.

 2. Redistribution Layer (RDL) Formation:

-   o	Multiple layers of dielectric and metal are added for signal routing.
+   -	Multiple layers of dielectric and metal are added for signal routing.

-   o	Vias and interconnects are patterned to redirect the die’s input/output terminals.
+   -	Vias and interconnects are patterned to redirect the die’s input/output terminals.

-   o	Solder balls are added atop the RDL.
+   -	Solder balls are added atop the RDL.

 3. Singulation: The wafer is cut into individual packages, each combining die, routing layers, and external connections.